junxit/us-congress-bills-113/metadata.md

 - 2014-12-03 — Resolution provides for consideration of the Senate amendment to H.R.
 3979; consideration of the bill H.R.
 5759; and consideration of the bill H.R.
 5781.
 - 2014-12-03 — The House Committee on Rules reported an original measure, H. Rept.
 113-646, by Mr. Nugent.
 - 2014-12-03 — The House Committee on Rules reported an original measure, H. Rept.
 113-646, by Mr. Nugent.
+- 2014-12-04 — Amendment (A001) offered by Mr. Nugent. (consideration: CR H8383-8384; text: CR H8383)
+- 2014-12-04 — Amendment agreed to by House: On agreeing to the Nugent amendment (A001) Agreed to by voice vote.
+- 2014-12-04 — Considered as privileged matter. (consideration: CR H8369-8385; text of measure as reported in House: CR H8369)
+- 2014-12-04 — DEBATE - The House proceeded with one hour of debate on H. Res.
+770.
+- 2014-12-04 — House amendment agreed to: On agreeing to the Nugent amendment (A001) Agreed to by voice vote.
+- 2014-12-04 — House amendment offered
+- 2014-12-04 — House amendment offered/reported by: Amendment (A001) offered by Mr. Nugent.(consideration: CR H8383-8384; text: CR H8383)
+- 2014-12-04 — House amendment offered/reported by: Amendment (A001) offered by Mr. Nugent.(consideration: CR H8383-8384; text: CR H8383)
+- 2014-12-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-12-04 — On agreeing to the Nugent amendment (A001) Agreed to by voice vote.
+- 2014-12-04 — On agreeing to the resolution Agreed to by recorded vote: 232 - 191 (Roll no. 547).
+- 2014-12-04 — On ordering the previous question Agreed to by the Yeas and Nays: 227 - 191 (Roll no. 546). (consideration: CR H8383-8384)
+- 2014-12-04 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 232 - 191 (Roll no. 547).